Venetian Ghetto: Ghetto today

 Today, the Ghetto is still a center of Jewish life in the city.
-The Jewish community of Venice, that counts about 450 people, is culturally active, although only a few members live in the Ghetto because the area has become expensive.
+The Jewish community of Venice, which numbers around 450 people, is culturally active.
+However, only a few Jews actually live in the Ghetto because the area has become expensive.

 Every year, there is an international conference on Hebrew Studies, with particular reference to the history and culture of the Veneto.
-Other conferences, exhibitions and seminars are held throughout the course of the year.
+Other conferences, exhibitions and seminars are held throughout the year.

-The temples not only serve as places of worship but also provide lessons on the sacred texts and the Talmud for both children and adults, along with courses in Modern Hebrew, while other social facilities include a kindergarten, an old people's home, the kosher guest house Giardino dei Melograni, the kosher restaurant Hostaria del Ghetto, and a bakery.
+The temples not only serve as places of worship but also provide lessons on the sacred texts and the Talmud for both children and adults, along with courses in Modern Hebrew, while other social facilities include a kindergarten, an old people's home, the kosher guest house Rimon Place, the kosher restaurant Ba Ghetto Venezia, and the bakery Volpe.
 Along with its architectural and artistic monuments, the community also boasts a Museum of Jewish Art, the Renato Maestro Library and Archive and the new Info Point inside the Midrash Leon da Modena.

 In the Ghetto area there is also a yeshiva, several Judaica shops, and a Chabad synagogue run by Chabad of Venice.
-Although only few of the roughly 500 Venetian Jews still live in the Ghetto, many return there during the day for religious services in the two synagogues which are still used for worship (the other three are only used for guided tours, offered by the Jewish Community Museum).
+Although few Venetian Jews still live in the Ghetto, many return there during the day for religious services at the two synagogues still actively used for worship (the other three are only used for guided tours, offered by the Jewish Community Museum).

 Chabad of Venice also runs a pastry shop and a restaurant named "Gam Gam" in the Ghetto.
 Sabbath meals are served at the restaurant's outdoor tables along the Cannaregio Canal with views of the Guglie Bridge near the Grand Canal.
-In the novel Much Ado About Jesse Kaplan the restaurant is the site of a historical mystery.
-Every year for the festival of Sukkot a sukkah is built on a canal boat that tours the city, a large menorah tours the city on a canal boat during Hanukkah.
+In the novel Much Ado About Jesse Kaplan, the restaurant is the site of a historical mystery.
+Canal boats carrying a sukkah and a menorah tour the city annually during the festivals of Sukkot and Hanukkah, respectively.